StellateHQ/examples/next-auth/README.md

 1. Clone the repository
 2. Install the dependencies using `yarn`
-3. Create a Vercel project by running `yarn deploy` and answering the promts
+3. Create a Vercel project by running `yarn deploy` and answering the prompts
 4. Add a custom domain (e.g. `your.custom.domain`) to the project in Vercel (see the [Vercel docs](https://vercel.com/docs/concepts/projects/custom-domains) on how to do that)